Anjolaanuoluwapo101/Easy-Seeder/README.md

 ```

 <br>
+### Note:
-Note:This would be useful for composite primary/foreign key creation and certain Database Relationships <br>
+-This would be useful for composite primary/foreign key creation and certain Database Relationships <br>

-MUCH MORE IMPORTANT NOTICE: You can not have a field present in both preDefinedData and constrainedData.(Don't worry,the library throws a fatal error if that's done); <br>
+### MUCH MORE IMPORTANT NOTICE:
+-You can not have a field present in both Predefined Data and Constrained Data.(Don't worry,the library throws a fatal error if that's done); <br>

 -You can also create your own faker functions! <br>
 -Only two limitations to this: <br>